poteto/hiring-without-whiteboards/README.md

 - [Zapier](https://zapier.com/jobs/) | Remote | Recruiter interview, take-home project, code review of the take-home project, technical discussions with hiring manager and engineers from the team, and a values interview.
 - [Zencargo](https://www.zencargo.com/careers) | London, UK | Initial interview with CTO, covering professional experience interests and expectations, followed by one technical interview focused on fundamentals and familiarity with best practices.
 A further short chat with co-founders to get to know each other - either onsite or remote.
 - [Zenefits (UI Team)](https://www.zenefits.com/careers) | San Francisco, CA | One technical phone screen focused on JS fundamentals and/or one timeboxed take-home challenge.
 The onsite is a series of interviews designed to test your understanding of JS, HTML/CSS, design, etc.
-- [Zensurance](https://www.zensurance.com/careers) | Toronto, Canada; Remote | Timeboxed take-home challenge representatitive of the types of challenges faced day-to-day, and zoom chats with recruiter / hiring managers.
+- [Zensurance](https://www.zensurance.com/careers) | Toronto, Canada; Remote | Timeboxed take-home challenge representative of the types of challenges faced day-to-day, and zoom chats with recruiter / hiring managers.
 - [Zerodha](https://zerodha.com/careers) | Bengaluru, India | Technical call at the beginning and one take home programming task.
 - [Zweitag](https://www.zweitag.de/karriere) | Münster, Germany & Remote | Get-to-know call, take-home task representative to our problems, on-site pairing and discussion, and mentoring throughout the process with talks for aligning expectations.